Sarah Cooper

-Sarah Anne Cooper (born December 19, 1977) is an American author and comedian based in New York City.
-She worked in design for Yahoo! and in user experience for Google Docs, Sheets, and Slides while also performing stand-up comedy.
-Cooper left Google to focus full-time on writing and comedy.
-Her first two books, 100 Tricks to Appear Smart in Meetings and Draw What Success Looks Like were published in 2016.
-Her third book, How to Be Successful Without Hurting Men's Feelings, was published in 2018.
+Sarah Anne Cooper (born December 19, 1977) is a Jamaican-American author, YouTuber and comedian.
+Her first two books, 100 Tricks to Appear Smart in Meetings and Draw What Success Looks Like were published in 2016, with her third book, How to Be Successful Without Hurting Men's Feelings, being published in 2018.

 During the COVID-19 pandemic, Cooper began uploading videos of herself lip-syncing statements made by Donald Trump.
 The success of these led to appearances on several talk shows, and in October 2020 her show Sarah Cooper: Everything's Fine premiered on Netflix.

 Early life and education

 Cooper was born in Jamaica in 1977.
 One of her grandmothers was Chinese-Jamaican.
 Her family moved to Rockville, Maryland, in 1980.
-Her father worked as an electrical engineer for the Washington Metropolitan Area Transit Authority in nearby Washington and her mother in the human resources department of a consulting company.
-Cooper was already interested in show business as a teenager and originally intended to study theater.
-However, following the wishes of her parents, she first pursued studies outside show business and earned degrees in economics from the University of Maryland, College Park, and in digital design from the Georgia Institute of Technology.
+Her father worked as an electrical engineer for the Washington Metropolitan Area Transit Authority in nearby Washington, and her mother in the human resources department of a consulting company.
+Cooper was already interested in show business as a teenager and originally intended to study theater; however, following the wishes of her parents, she first pursued studies outside show business and earned degrees in economics from the University of Maryland, College Park, and in digital design from the Georgia Institute of Technology.